Academic Year 2022-2023

-If your questions are not answered below, please contact any faculty adviser in the Loree Gymnasium, 70 Lipman Drive, Cook/Douglass Campus.
-Drop-in advising hours are posted here.
+If your questions are not answered below, please contact our undergraduate academic advisor, Lin Williams, in Loree Gymnasium Room 148, 70 Lipman Drive, Cook/Douglass Campus.
+Advising hours are posted here.

 About the Major

 All majors earn a Bachelor of Science (B.S.) degree.
 The major you declare, Exercise Science or Sport Management, will be listed on your degree.

 No, we are described as a "credit intensive major" and are exempt from both SAS and SEBS requirements for a minor to complement a major.

 Yes.
 We have a minor in Sport Management.